 Yusuf Pathan (37 balls), Rajasthan Royals v Mumbai Indians, 2010

 In his 21-year career, Shane Warne described this innings as the best he had ever seen.
 100 of 37 balls was a remarkable achievement by Yusuf Pathan considering his team was chasing a target of 213 runs.
 He hit 8 sixes and 9 fours and nearly pulled off what could have been a stunning victory.
 His innings contained an incredible period of 11 balls from which he scored 54 runs!
-He reached this record in a ball less than Miller to achieve the fastest century of IPL which was intact for a good three years.
+He reached this record in a ball less than Miller to achieve the fastest centuries of IPL History which was intact for a good three years.

 Chris Gayle (30 balls), Royal Challengers Bangalore v Pune Warriors India, 2013